May 30, 2022

 A typical contract lifecycle involves contract drafts, contract creation, contract review, contract audit, contract approval, execution, and signature.
 It involves the entire process from its creation to execution.

 Depending on the contract, the company head, departmental heads, legal team, or any other particular individual may be saddled with the responsibility.
 That said, automated contract management can make the process easy, regardless of the person in charge.

 Contract automation is increasingly becoming an essential feature of any forward-thinking company, whether big or small.
 Apart from helping you save time and cost; automation can eliminate the difficulties and errors to streamline processes and make the experience better.

 Contracts are some of the assets of a company, but creating them should never be an onerous affair.
-You can use Contractbook to steer through the entire process of generating a contract.
+You can use Automation Builder to steer through the entire process of generating a contract.

 While there are other pieces of automation software out there, we believe ours to be the best thanks to its robust approach to the contract management lifecycle and its ability to integrate into a company’s systems easily.
 Book a demo with us today and try our contract automation software.